davekinkead/battlebots/readme.md

 The idea is simple enough: Code your bot; submit it; and battle it out.
 But how do we do it exactly?
 Let's have a look...

 The game is powered by the [Gosu gaming library][gosu].
-The first thing you'll need to do is install that gem and its C dependencies.
+The first thing you'll need to do is install Gosu's C dependencies.
+You can do this using homebrew via `$ brew install sdl2 libogg libvorbis`.
+After doing that, run `bundle install`.

 Gosu gives us all the fancy GUI and gaming geometry tools we'll need and its high level API is dead easy.
 Just extend `Gosu::Window`, call `super` in your `#initialize` method, and implement the `#update` -> `#draw` -> `#button_up` -> `#button_down` loop.
 The loop will run every 16.667 milliseconds and allows for silky smoth animation as the screen is updated at 60 fps.